Dementia-Systems-Biology/DementiaRiskPrediction/README.md

 <br>

 ## Background
-As DNA methylation may act as the molecular link between lifestyle/environment and the biological processes governing health and disease, DNA methylation data might be utilized as an alternative to predict midlife dementia risk.
+As DNA methylation may act as the molecular link between lifestyle/environment and the biological processes governing health and disease, blood-derived DNA methylation data might be utilized to predict midlife dementia risk.

 ![Methylation](/Images/Methylation.PNG?raw=true "Methylation")

 ## Research Aim
-The main research objective is to establish a robust model for the prediction of a person's midlife dementia risk.
+The main research objective is to establish a robust model for predicting a person's midlife dementia risk.

 ## Workflow